 On April 1, 2012 I launched my very first product, Micro Niche Deluxe.
 Without going into too much detail, a “micro niche” website is a site that is built for the sole purpose of making money through affiliate marketing, typically Google’s AdSense program.
 These sites revolved around a keyword, and were optimized for ranking high in the Google search for their keyword, so that they could amass the most traffic possible.
 I could write an entire post about how these sites functioned, so I’ll cut it there.

-After having a forum moderator review my service for quality (and to basically make sure I wasn’t a dumbass that was going to rip everyone off), my thread went live.
+After having a forum moderator review my service for quality, my thread went live.
 I had packages ranging from $33 to $97 per site, with the more expensive sites being more detailed and having more unique content, which made them more valuable to potential advertisers.

 After roughly two months of consistent orders, my thread finally cooled off and I had room to breath.
 Over those two months, I made a few changes to the pricing, added a new package with a partner who did more targeted search engine optimization (SEO), and messed up a lot of orders as well.
 All good though.